-Jaw pain can indicate a dental issue such as a toothache, TMJ Disorder, or perhaps a more serious condition.
-In this post, our Sydney dentists explain possible causes of jaw pain and what to do with those sore joints.
+Dental issues such as TMJ Disorder, toothaches and more serious conditions can cause jaw pain.
+Today, our Sydney dentists list potential causes of jaw pain and what to do with any sore joints.

 What causes jaw pain?